HaydenChung/pixi-project/README.md

 </pre>

-The idea is to create an object than controt it's behaviour with command like set/put/add/run.
+The idea is to create an object than controt it's behaviour with commands like set/put/add/run.
-I would love to keep it as simple as it been.
+I would love to keep it as simple as it be.

-Here's how it look like: https://rawgit.com/HaydenChung/pixi-project/master/index.html
+Here's how it looks: https://rawgit.com/HaydenChung/pixi-project/master/index.html